-KATE is currently at auction for 5 days on the Opensea marketplace as an NFT (Non-Fungible Token).
-Sale ends April 9, 2021 at 8:43pm +07.
+KATE is currently at auction on the Opensea marketplace as an NFT (Non-Fungible Token).

-The online purchaser of KATE will receive the real world physical creation in addition to their NFT.
+The online purchaser of KATE will receive the real world physical creation in addition to the NFT.

 - KATE (2013) by Minjae Lee AKA GrenoMJ

 - KATE is an acrylic on canvas portrait of Kate Moss, a British fashion icon, supermodel and businesswoman

 - Physical artwork Acrylic on Canvas 96 x 145cm (38 x 57 In)

 - Free shipping in USA.
 Buyer pays for shipping rest of the world